Zebra (pen manufacturer): Steel

 The Steel line of pens follows a good, better, best hierarchy; 3-series, 4-series, and 7-series respectively.
 The 301 series is characterized by stainless steel shafts and hardened plastic grips.
 The 401 has the same stainless steel shaft with a rubber grip.
 Finally, the flagship pen, the 701 has a knurled grip and is completely stainless steel.
 A cross section of these barrel styles reflect different ink types.
 For example, the 3-series barrel is available in ballpoint, gel, mechanical pencil, fountain pen, highlighter, and rollerball pen.
 All Zebra stainless steel products are refillable, including leads and mechanical pencil erasers.

+Sarasa

+The company transitioned all their plastic gel pens from different brands and consolidated under one name, Sarasa.

+Sarasa Clip

+These pens feature a binder clip which enables one to secure the pen to pockets, books and so on.
+The pigment gel ink is water resistant and of archival quality.

 Sarasa Dry

-The company transitioned all their plastic gel pens from different brands and consolidated under one name, Sarasa Dry.
 All the former products were reformulated to feature Zebra's award-winning Rapid Dry Ink technology, which was third party laboratory, tested and proven to be as fast or faster drying than the competition on a variety of surfaces and dries in less than a second on most surfaces.
 The assortment, X1, X10, X20, and X30, reflect different barrel styles to accommodate most consumer preferences.